IDA-RE-things/IDA-RE-things/README.md

 ### Compilers/Decompilers:
 - Reverse-engineering of Optimizing `MSX-C/SOLID-C (z80) Compiler`'s Backend (Optimizer and Codegenerator) -- (writen in z80.
 Task was done using IDA 3.7 disassembler, and printer to read wide C src listings, which I wrote from reversed code.
 Task started in 1998. spend 1.5 years on IBM PC 486) it took long-time, binary was recreated back to C-source code).
 Also to debug it, ZXSpectrum emulator, patched by me to run MSX/CPM-code was used, And reversed/modified z80 CPM emulator.
 Then I'm fixed bugs, extending features., improved register allocation.
 And ported it to x86 as crosscompiler.
 Fixed z80-based Solid-C was posted by me to ZX-Spectrum related FidoNet group, for people and community (~2002 y).
 - Reversing/researching of old `Borland C++ 3.1` for Dos.
 Im was using it under Dos box on Win'95.
 It was my 1st IDE to work with C programs on my `486-DX-100` PC.
 Also I have porting of above Solid-C z80 to x86 as cross-compiler with this Borland IDE, And writing reversed compiler code also with this IDE.
-- ** To debug above SOLID-C memory dumps, I'm using Borland IDE for x86, but loading existing 64k memory dump from z80 emulator to it at runtime;
+- ** To debug above SOLID-C memory dumps, I'm using Borland IDE for x86, but compiling it with "small" memory model, and loading existing 64k memory dump as data segment from z80 emulator to it at runtime;
 - research and reversing (if no src) of others existing z80/8080/i386 compilers for DOS/Win/CPM/Spectrum.
 - `VBCC` portable optimizing compiler rework/refactoring/extending (spent many time) of i386, z80, etc.
 - reversing/researching of `IAR embedded C compiler for z80` internals.